 A side-by-side comparison makes it impossible to distinguish between lab-grown and mined diamonds.
 To tell one from the other, you need specialised equipment.
 That is the case because they are completely similar.

 Check the grading report on your diamond to make sure it was grown in a lab.
-It will also state the diamond's grade on all 4Cs, including carat weight, colour, clarity, and cut, in addition to the fact that it was grown in a lab.
+It will also state the diamond's grade on all 4Cs of diamond, including carat weight, colour, clarity, and cut, in addition to the fact that it was grown in a lab.
 A grading report ensures that your diamond is of the quality you expect.

 While some may think that lab grown diamonds can’t sparkle as brightly as mined diamonds, that’s just not true.